-- Oversee case management, both internally and with our external agency partners, for high-risk members including those identified through Neighborhood's disease management programs. - o Track clinical program outcomes. - Conduct assessment, outreach and care coordination activities for members who have been identified as being at high clinical and social risk in order to ensure quality, and cost-effective member-centered care. - O Develop materials and resources with the input of network providers to impart the importance of positive health behaviors to members. - o Implement health education programs for individual Neighborhood members, populations, and/or other community needs. - o Educate members and work with them toward healthy lifestyle behaviors. - o Plan and evaluate health education programs and program activities for Neighborhood members, populations, and/or other community needs.
+- Oversee care management, both internally and with our external agency partners, for high-risk members including those identified through Neighborhood's disease management programs. - Track clinical program outcomes. - Conduct assessment, outreach and care coordination activities for members who have been identified as being at high clinical and social risk to ensure quality, and cost-effective member-centered care. - Develop materials and resources with the input of network providers to impart the importance of positive health behaviors to members. - Implement health education programs for individual Neighborhood members, populations, and/or other community needs. - Educate members and work with them toward healthy lifestyle behaviors. - Plan and evaluate health education programs and program activities for Neighborhood members, populations, and/or other community needs.